adophilus/blockchain-voting-system/apps/docs/docs/zk/overview.md

-# Zero-Knowledge (ZK) Integration Overview
+# Zero-Knowledge Integration Overview

-This section provides an overview of the Zero-Knowledge (ZK) integration in the Blockchain Voting System.
-ZK is used to provide voter privacy while maintaining the integrity and transparency of the voting process.
+This section provides an overview of the Zero-Knowledge (ZK) privacy integration in the Blockchain Voting System.
+ZK is used to ensure voter privacy while maintaining the integrity and transparency of the voting process.

 ## What is Zero-Knowledge (ZK)?